 Viewing for an Entire Class

 Faculty may wish to show a film from the Library’s collection to an entire class.
-The faculty member, or designated proxy, may check the film out so that it can be shown in the faculty member’s classroom, or arrangements can be made to have the film shown in Simpson Library’s classroom (37 seat capacity).
-In-library viewings should be scheduled as far ahead as possible, but no less than two weeks in advance, as the classroom is heavily booked, and the film may be checked-out.
-Film screenings must be scheduled Monday – Friday at a time that will allow the entire film to be shown during the Library’s service hours.
+The faculty member, or designated proxy, may check the film out so that it can be shown in the faculty member’s classroom, or arrangements can be made to have the film shown in the Convergence Center.
+Until the Convergence Center is fully operational, in-library viewings are possible, but Simpson Library’s only classroom is heavily booked.

 Film on Course Reserve

 Faculty may request that personally owned titles or any title in the collection be placed on Course Reserve.
 Reserve lists must be submitted on the Course Reserve Material Form.
 Faculty who would like items to be put on reserve at Simpson Library may use the web-based form or submit the Course Reserve Materials List Form (.doc file) to Suzanne Crosnicker at email@example.com.

 If you need to obtain a media title that is not in the collection, you may submit a purchase request to Renee Davis, Collection Development Librarian.
 She can be contacted at 540-654-1758 or firstname.lastname@example.org.
 Purchase decisions are guided by the Libraries’ Collection Development Policy.